 - Cons: Not sure how easy it is to find housing.
 Not many jobs outside of tourism.

-This is one of the first things I suggest doing, along with finding housing.
+If your phone is unlocked, you can easily buy an Irish chip with a phone plan.
 I was able to pay off my phone bill in the U.S and then paid to have my iPhone “unlocked”.
 This way, I could easily put an Irish chip in it to have my own phone number.

 If this isn’t an option, I recommend using your smart phone only for wi-fi, and then buying a cheap phone to make calls in Ireland.
 You can buy a cheap phone under 50 euros at Tesco with a chip to get an Irish number.

 As I mentioned in my video, you need to tackle things in Ireland one step at a time.
-The first step you need to take is finding housing before anything else.
+The next crucial step is securing housing.
 I will be honest in that no matter where you go, it can be very difficult.
-Some listings go up at 9:00 a.m. and are gone by whoever came to view the house at noon.
+Some listings go up at 9:00 a.m. are unavailable by noon.

 For me, this was the most difficult part and took me about two month.
 I applied to hundreds of jobs online and didn’t hear back from most of them.

 So, if possible, I recommend getting in with a recruitment agency, or networking your butt off.
-Both of these things are what landed me my job at UCC working as an international academic advisor.
+Both of these things landed me my job at UCC working as an international academic advisor.

 Congrats!
 Now the hard part is almost over.
-The next thing you need to do is get your PPS number, which is needed for Irish taxes.
+The next thing to do is get your PPS number, which you need for Irish taxes.
 You can visit this website here.

 You won’t be able to get your PPS number until you get a job, so you will have to wait until you have a job to get this.
 You’ll have to fill out some information online, and then visit the local PPS office.
 You’ll also then get your PPS card and information in the mail.